WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What does the `Stop coinjoin threshold` mean in the coinjoin settings?

-It is the amount at which your wallet will automatically stop coinjoining if it gets below this.
+It is the amount at which your wallet will automatically stop/not start coinjoining when your wallet balance is below this.

 A use case is that it might not be economical to coinjoin with this amount (fee amount compared to coinjoin amount).